STMA Legislative Action

 Our state's current policy for funding public education is grossly inequitable, irrational, and inexplicable.

-- STMA ranks 329--- SECOND to the LAST--- in general education per pupil revenue among 330 Minnesota public school districts.
+- STMA ranks 330 --- DEAD LAST --- in general education per-pupil revenue among 330 Minnesota public school districts.
 To learn more click here.

 - Inadequate state funding has created large disparities for taxpayers.
 STMA taxpayers pay more than their counterparts in nearby school districts.
-For example, for a $2,387 per pupil levy STMA taxpayers would pay $682/yr. while taxpayers in neighboring Hopkins, would pay $169/year.
+For example, for a $2,504 per pupil levy STMA taxpayers would pay $1,552/year while taxpayers in neighboring Hopkins would pay $365/year.
+That's a difference of $1,187!
 To learn more click here.

 - The State of MN does not fully fund special education despite a plethora of mandates.
-For example, in FY2017 STMA diverted $3.7 million or $538 per pupil of funding meant for regular education classroom instruction to cover mandated but unreimbursed special education programming.
-The $3.7 million that STMA must divert from its general fund to pay for special education mandates substantially limits opportunities for all STMA students.
+For example, in FY2020 STMA diverted $4.5 million or $677 per pupil of funding meant for regular education classroom instruction to cover mandated but unreimbursed special education programming.
+The $4.5 million that STMA must divert from its general fund to pay for special education mandates substantially limits opportunities for all STMA students.
 To learn more click here.

 - Watch this video to learn more about school funding at STMA.